BloodHoundAD/BARK/README.md

 * ``New-TestSP`` creates a new service principal and associates it with the app created by the above function.
 * ``Test-MGAddSelfAsOwnerOfApp`` is used in abuse validation testing to determine whether a service principal with a particular privilege can grant itself ownership of an existing Entra app.
 * ``Test-MGAddSelfAsOwnerOfSP`` is used in abuse validation testing to determine whether a service principal with a particular privilege can grant itself ownership of an existing Entra service principal.
-* ``Test-MGAddSelfToAADRole`` is used in abuse validation testing to determine whether a service principal with a particular privilege can add itself to an Entra admin role - Global Admin, for example.
+* ``Test-MGAddSelfToEntraRole`` is used in abuse validation testing to determine whether a service principal with a particular privilege can add itself to an Entra admin role - Global Admin, for example.
 * ``Test-MGAddSelfToMGAppRole``is used in abuse validation testing to determine whether a service principal with a particular privilege can grant itself a particular MS Graph app role without admin consent.
 * ``Test-MGAddOwnerToRoleEligibleGroup`` is used to test whether a service principal can grant itself explicit ownership of a role assignable group.
 * ``Test-MGAddMemberToRoleEligibleGroup`` is used to test whether the service principal can add itself to a role assignable group.